Rublon: Supported applications

-Rublon allows securing user accounts through integration using RADIUS, LDAP(S) and SAML protocols.
+Rublon MFA allows securing user accounts through integration using RADIUS, LDAP(S) and SAML protocols.
 This provides the ability to implement multi-factor authentication for most VPNs and cloud applications.
 Dozens of VPNs and routers are supported, including manufacturers such as Cisco, Citrix Systems, SonicWall, MikroTik, as well as OpenVPN, Fortinet, and WatchGuard.

-Rublon also offers a range of connectors for Microsoft technologies that implement multi-factor authentication for local Windows logins, logins via Remote Desktop Protocol, Remote Desktop Services (RD Gateway, RD Web Access, RD Web Client), Outlook Web Access, and more.
+Rublon MFA also offers a range of connectors for Microsoft technologies that implement multi-factor authentication for local Windows logins, logins via Remote Desktop Protocol, Remote Desktop Services (RD Gateway, RD Web Access, RD Web Client), Outlook Web Access, and more.

 Plug-ins for WordPress, Jira, Confluence, and modules for SSH and Veritas NetBackup are also available.

-Thanks to a wide range of integrations, administrators using Rublon to implement multi-factor authentication can do the integration without programming.
+Thanks to a wide range of integrations, administrators using Rublon MFA to implement multi-factor authentication can do the integration without programming.
 Java, .NET, and PHP libraries have also been provided for developers.

 History

 Rublon is a company that develops and offers a multi-factor authentication platform of the same name.
+The company is a member of the FIDO Alliance and the European Cyber Security Organisation (ECSO).
 The company was formerly known as Adips, which was established in 2000 as a service provider for Bundesdruckerei, a German manufacturer of banknotes, passports, and identity cards.
 Adips also acquired and operated several online ventures, such as DICT - an English-Polish dictionary website, and various premium domain names in Poland.

-In 2011, Adips launched Rublon as the world’s first commercial passwordless login solution that used smartphones as authentication tokens.
+In 2011, Adips launched Rublon MFA as the world’s first commercial passwordless login solution that used smartphones as authentication tokens.
 Users could scan a QR code to sign in to supported applications.
 A similar authentication mechanism, involving scanning a QR code, is currently employed by mObywatel, a government-issued application in Poland that allows users to log in to official government websites and have access to various ID cards on their smartphone.

 In 2015, Rublon formed Rublon Labs, its R&D department that focuses on information security research and innovation.

-In 2018, Rublon expanded its features to include multi-factor authentication and enterprise authentication.
+In 2018, Rublon MFA was expanded to include multi-factor authentication and enterprise authentication features.

 In September 2021, Rublon announced a major update to its platform, which included a redesigned way of authenticating users that opened up new possibilities, and improved ways to enroll and manage authenticators.

 In November 2022, Adips changed its official company name to Rublon, reflecting its focus on its flagship product.

 In December 2022, Rublon received the ISO/IEC 27001 certification in the scope of security of software and IT cloud services.

 In January 2024, Rublon received the Forbes Diamonds award.

 In November 2024, Rublon received the CRN Channel Master 2025 certification.

+In May 2025, Rublon joined the Polish Cybersecurity Cooperation Program (PWCyber), expanding its collaboration within the Polish cybersecurity ecosystem, and in December, the company authored the “Multi‑Factor Authentication (MFA) Implementation Guide,” published on the website of the Ministry of Digital Affairs.